arun5493/DesignPatterns/README.md

 Example: Consider the example of TV remote.
 A TV remote often has various functionalities, like volume control, program changing, power on/off etc. A remote here acts as the wrapping function and depending the state variable ( the button pressed) the remote performs appropriate actions.

+##Freestyle Design Patterns

+### BigData Design Patterns: Data Size Reduction Pattern
+Storing large amounts of data inside a Big Data solution environment can quickly exhaust the storage capacity, thereby requiring expansion of the existing storage expansion leading to increased costs.
+On the other hand, transferring very large files inside a cluster can affect the overall data processing time.
+Thus, a solution to this is to reduce the data’s storage footprint before it is stored in the Big Data Platform.
+A compression engine mechanism is introduced within the platform which works closely with the data transfer engine.
+In addition, already acquired data can be processed for a reduced data set.

+###Blackboard Pattern
+The blackboard architectural pattern provides a computational framework for the design and implementation of systems that need to integrate large and diverse specialized modules, and implement non-deterministic control strategies.
+The first step in designing a blackboard pattern is to understand the solution space and to identify the knowledge sources that can provide those solutions.
+Using these knowledge sources, triggering conditions can be added and input variables should be linked to the data and the results are to be put in the blackboard.
+The next step is to specify the control component which generally takes the form of a complex scheduler that makes use of a set of domain-specific learning to rate the relevance of executable knowledge sources.
+Blackboard patterns are used in domains like speech recognition, radio signal interpretations, etc.

+###Asynchronous Pattern
+Asynchronous pattern is a client-side support that doesn't block the calling thread when the system is in a wait state but instead notifies it when a reply arrives.
+In most languages a called method is executed synchronously.
+If the method requires long time to complete, for some reasons, the calling thread is blocked until the method has finished.
+As it is not desired, it is possible to start a "worker thread" and invoke the method from there.
+Asynchronous pattern augments a potentially long-running (synchronous) object method with an asynchronous variant that returns immediately, along with additional methods that make it easy to receive notification of completion, or to wait for completion at a later time.